 Skip to main content

-Custom Modern ADU Plans · Plans + Permits Fixed-Price
+Custom Modern ADU Plans · Plans + Permits, Fixed Plan Fee

 Custom modern ADU plans.
-Architect-designed for your lot.
+Designed by our in-house ADU designers, for your lot.

 Most modern ADUs in California come from prefab catalogs — standardized boxes, single-story only, take it or leave it.
 We design custom modern ADUs for clients who want something specific to their lot, site, and architectural taste.
-Plans + permits fixed-price; construction quoted separately.
+Plans + permits at a fixed plan fee; construction arranged separately.

 What is a modern ADU?